Kriegstofu/Korath-Automation-Upgrade/README.md

-# Endless Sky Flamethrower Turret
+# Endless Sky Korath Automation Upgrade
-A plugin for [Endless Sky][endless-sky] which adds a turret variant of the flamethrower.
+A plugin for [Endless Sky][endless-sky] which adds a new Korath Warship after the end of the Korath/Wanderer Co-Op Mission

 ![image][image]